toshiakiasakura/class_intro/README.md

 # Class introduction.

-covers
+See `main.ipynb`.
-- the basic usage of class.
+There are explanations and questions of class.